StIvesTabletop/stivestabletop.github.io/BoardGames/Historical.md

 * [Colosseum BGG link]({{ site.data.BoardGameLinks.Colosseum.BGGLink }})

 Produce some of the greatest Roman spectacles in your colosseum show, the bigger the show, having enough of the requisite performers and attracting the most nobles will amass the victory points and see you crowned master impresario.
-With lots of beautifully designed components and a variety of authentic shows to choose from this is an interesting historically themed game.
+With lots of beautifully designed components and a variety of authentic shows to choose from, this is an interesting historically themed game.

-During the game you develop and expand your colosseum, buy and trade performers, from gladiators and lions to musicians and comedians and finally put on the show.
+During the game you develop and expand your colosseum, buy and trade performers, from gladiators and lions to musicians and comedians, and finally put on the show.
 Points are scored over 5 rounds based on how big a show and how many of the necessary performers you acquired, if any were star performers, how many different shows you have performed and how many and which nobles attended the show.
 At the end of each show one performer or piece of equipment has a terrible accident, and the last place player can acquire a performer of their choice from the first place player to re-balance the game a little and then the show goes on.